deadlydog/deadlydog.github.io/_posts/2020-08-22-Bring-up-the-Windows-Terminal-in-a-keystroke.md

 As a software developer, I'm constantly in and out of the terminal for running Git and PowerShell commands.
 If you're ok simply pinning Windows Terminal to the taskbar in a dedicated position and don't mind the preset keyboard shortcut, then roll with that.
-For myself, using AutoHotkey I can now use `Ctrl`+`Shift`+`C` to switch to and away the Windows Terminal at anytime, no matter what other application currently has focus, and not having to reach for the mouse.
+For myself, using AutoHotkey I can now use `Ctrl`+`Shift`+`C` to switch to and away from the Windows Terminal at anytime, no matter what other application currently has focus, and not having to reach for the mouse.

 > Shameless Plug: You can also checkout my open source project [AHK Command Picker](https://github.com/deadlydog/AHKCommandPicker) that allows you to use a GUI picker instead of having to remember a ton of keyboard shortcuts.